0E9B061F/0E9B061F.github.io/src/blog/i-ching-stick-drying-rack.md

 ::fig[:e[Yarrow|{{url.yarrow002}}] (*Achillea millefolium*), :w[Jacob Sturm], 1796]{#icp-yarrow-002 pos=right}

-You might be wondering what the *I Ching* is, or how plant stalks relate to it.
+You might be wondering what the *I Ching* is, or how plant stalks are involved.
 Briefly, the *I Ching* is a divinatory text and one of the :w[five Chinese classics|Four Books and Five Classics#Five Classics].
-The current form of its core text was probably finalized in the 9th century BC, although the hexagrams (and various divination systems employing them) must predate this.
-One tradition has it that the *I Ching* was authored by :w[Tang of Shang], which could date it to as early as the 16th century BC.
-This tradition doesn't seem to be supported by evidence, but may indicate that *guà*-based divinatory practice has its roots in the early :w[Shang dynasty].
+It's title is usually translated as *Book of Changes*, or *Classic of Changes*.
+The current form of its core text was finalized between the 9th and 4th century BC.
+The *guà* (trigrams and hexagrams), and various divination systems employing them, certainly predate this --- oracle bones marked with *guà* have been found dating to the late Shang dynasty[^oraclebones].
+The *I Ching* is effectively the culmination of older and poorly known divination traditions using *guà*.
 Regardless, the *I Ching* is truly ancient, dating to at least the late Bronze age, and representing a continuous ~3,000-year practice.

 Casting a hexagram is the first step in the divination process, followed by interpretation thereof.
 This is done by a randomized process; it is a form of :w[cleromancy], other examples of which include :w[kau chim] (求签), :w[ifá], various forms of :w[cartomancy], and Roman :w[|sortes (ancient Rome)].
 Generating randomness can be accomplished by a number of more-or-less traditional means.
 The most traditional method is by way of yarrow stalks (which could be considered an example of :w[rhabdomancy]), but one can also use coins, or a computer, or any other means that is suitably random.
 Different methods may produce different distributions of results, directly affecting divination.